-4.4.5.
-Limits to Conditional Convergence.
-It's important to not go overboard with conditional convergence.
-It is of interest, but of limited interest.
-When we include all these so-called parameters in a regression, we're effectively saying: let's condition on them and see what happens "after that."
-As already noted, conditional convergence hastily tries to get "parameters" out of the way so that we can continue in our quest for market-induced convergence.
-(That urgency may well be ideological.)
-Don't we owe it to ourselves to understand just why savings rates or population growth rates or technological know-how vary across countries, and not just control for those differences?
-We could continue this exercise till the cows come home by conditioning not just on the usual Solow parameters, but on norms, religions, institutions, laws, political systems, or even country fixed effects to take care of all time-invariant differences.
+So it's important to not go overboard with conditional convergence.
+When we include all these so-called parameters in a regression inspired by equation (4.8), we're effectively saying: let's control for them and see what happens "after that."
+To understand where the world as a whole is going, we must also train our eye upon these so-called parameters, and attempt to understand how these evolve.
+We owe it to ourselves to understand just why savings rates or population growth rates or technological knowhow vary across countries, and not just control for those differences.
+We could continue conditioning till the cows come home - not just on the usual Solow parameters, but on norms, religions, institutions, laws, political systems, or even country fixed effects to take care of all time-invariant differences.
 But then, after a point, the term "convergence" - weakened by the need to condition for this or control for that - is just an inappropriate word.
 Perhaps, in the words of Pritchett (1997), divergence, big time is what it's all about.
 Perhaps, left to their own devices, economic forces separate rather than unite us.
-Yes, conditional convergence is a good organizational device.
-But it places insufficient emphasis on the process:
+While conditional convergence is a good organizational device, it places insufficient emphasis on the process:

+'''

+"parameters" \longrightarrow outcomes \longrightarrow "parameters" \longrightarrow outcomes \longrightarrow ...

+'''

-"parameters" $\longrightarrow$ outcomes $\longrightarrow$ "parameters" $\longrightarrow$ outcomes $\longrightarrow \dots$ ad infinitum, where I've placed "parameters" in quotes to get you to stop thinking of them as exogenous objects.
+ad infinitum, where I've placed "parameters" in quotes to get you to stop thinking of them as exogenous objects.
 This intertwining is central to the book.

-4.4.6.
+4.4.4.
 Two Examples.
 As examples, one might ask: what about the reverse effect of income on savings, or on population growth rates?
 What might the explicit consideration of both directions of causality teach us?

 Consider the savings rate.
 If your income is just enough to pay for the bare necessities of life, you won't be saving much.
 I don't mean that your absolute savings will be low, which is obviously true, but that your savings relative to your income is likely to be low as well.
 (Indeed, you might even be borrowing to make ends meet.)
 This observation extends to countries as well as individuals: poor economies are unlikely to display a high savings rate.
 As the economy grows, leaving subsistence levels behind, there is increased room for postponing current consumption, and savings rates rise.
 The rise may be additionally fueled by aspirations that begin to look attainable: savings rates can peak for the middle class, and by extension, in middle-income countries.
 This sharp rise in the savings rate could flatten out at even higher levels of income.
-Although the rich (and rich countries) can afford to save, the fact that they are ahead of many other individuals (or other countries) might blunt their need to accumulate wealth for their progeny, and consume more in the here-and-now.
-Figure 4.7 illustrates.
+Although the rich (and rich countries) can afford to save, the fact that they are ahead of many other individuals (or other countries)